Impact of non-standard neutrino-electron interactions on Big Bang Nucleosynthesis: Consequences for Big Bang Nucleosynthesis

-In the case of deuterium, we additionally indicate the previous observational \(1\sigma\) interval used at earlier stages of this project, \(\thinspace^2{\rm H}/{\rm H} = (2.547 \pm 0.029) \times 10^{-5} \), taken from \cite{ParticleDataGroup:2024cfk} before the 2025 update.
-The comparison highlights how updates in the inferred primordial deuterium abundance directly translate into changes in the strength of the resulting cosmological constraints.

 The conclusions drawn from the one-dimensional analysis are further supported by the two-dimensional scans.
 In the \(Y_p\) contours shown in Fig.~\ref{fig:BBN_Yp_2D}, the dependence on pairs of NSI parameters closely follows the behaviour expected from the corresponding variations in \(N_{\rm eff}\), reflecting the dominant role of the expansion rate in determining the helium abundance.
-Conversely, the deuterium abundance exhibits the opposite trend, as illustrated in Fig.~\ref{fig:BBN_DH_2D}, with regions of parameter space associated with larger values of \(N_{\rm eff}\) typically leading to lower \(^2\mathrm{H}/\mathrm{H}\) abundances.
-This behaviour is also evident in the off-diagonal cases, such as the example shown in Fig.~\ref{fig:BBN_offdiag_2D}, where a symmetric structure around the minimum of \(Y_p\) corresponds to a maximum in the deuterium abundance.

-Overall, the two-dimensional results provide a consistent visual confirmation of the physical picture emerging from the one-dimensional analysis: while \(Y_p\) largely tracks the background expansion history, the deuterium abundance remains more sensitive to the detailed thermal evolution during the nucleosynthesis epoch.
+The deuterium contours shown in Fig.~\ref{fig:BBN_DH_2D} display the same qualitative trend: regions associated with larger values of \(N_{\rm eff}\) generally lead to larger \(^2\mathrm{H}/\mathrm{H}\) abundances, as a faster expansion leaves less time for deuterium burning into heavier nuclei.
+This behaviour is also evident in the off-diagonal cases, such as the example shown in Fig.~\ref{fig:BBN_offdiag_2D}, where the approximately symmetric pattern around the standard point follows from the quadratic dependence of the collision terms on the flavour-changing NSI parameters.
+Overall, the two-dimensional results confirm the physical picture emerging from the one-dimensional analysis: both \(Y_p\) and deuterium largely track the NSI-induced changes in the expansion history.